TiBillet/Lespass/README.md

 Jonas TURBEAUX & Nicolas DIJOUX pour 3Peaks2Prod.

-Free for personal and commercial use under the AGPL-3.0 licence.
+TiBillet is ( for the moment ) under the Elastic License 2.0 (ELv2)

 Credits: